CCMS is located near Finneytown in Cincinnati, Ohio at 645 W. North Bend Rd., with easy access to I-275 and I-75. (Click here for maps/directions.)

 The anatomy and dissection lab consists of eight stations equipped for gross anatomy and overflow embalming, as well as a designated area for practical application of the capstone curriculum which includes cosmetizing, dressing, and casketing.

 Restorative Art Lab

 The restorative art lab is designed for the practical application of classroom instruction in the art of restoration.
 Students work independently, applying their knowledge as they create a life sized wax replica of the human face.
 Two semesters are devoted to the creation of a likeness, beginning with the skeletal and muscle structure through completion of facial feature placement, cosmetics application in restoration, and finally adorning with appropriate accessories to achieve the likeness of a person of their choosing.
 Restorative art lab doesn’t require artistic skill, but rather, confidence and a desire to learn the techniques necessary to develop the skills required in best serving families dealing with the loss of a loved one to trauma or disfigurement.

 Students spend lots of time in the library studying, collaborating on projects, and socializing.
 The library offers many services to students and alumni, including computers, printers, and a collection of books, journals, and educational videos focused on mortuary science.
 Students love the fact that they can check out their course textbooks at the library!
 The library is also an outstanding resource for students in preparation for comprehensive exams and the National Board Examination.
 A full-time Library Director staffs the library and helps students with reference, research, and technology.

 Want to hang out with your fellow students or take a break from studying?
 The CCMS student lounge was designed to give students a place to decompress with their peers.
-The lounge is equipped with a flat screen television, DVD player, video game system, full-sized air hockey table, vending, lockers, and private kitchenette.
+The lounge is equipped with a flat screen television, DVD player, video game system, vending machines, lockers, and private kitchenette.